-- Makes up 25% of all ischemic strokes. - Presumed to be occlusion of single small perforating artery. - Predominantly in the deep white matter, basal ganglia, and/or pons. - Blood vessel: lenticulostriate branches of the anterior cerebral and middle cerebral arteries.
+- Presumed to be occlusion of single small perforating artery. - Predominantly in the deep white matter, basal ganglia, and/or pons. - Blood vessel: lenticulostriate branches of the anterior cerebral and middle cerebral arteries.

 Lacunar infarction results from infarction of one of the lenticulostriate vessels, the penetrating branches of the Circle of Willis, the MCA stem, or vertebral or basilar arteries.